“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 The other boy’s body was covered in bruises everywhere.
 Actually, Sairek wondered how he had even managed to had still been standing, let alone had saved them.
 It made sense now why he just collapsed after he did what he did...

 Varhi looked down at himself briefly, before looking back up to Sairek hard.
 He slowly dropped his arms back down, one gripping his more bruised side carefully as he spoke in a low but concise tone.
 “Seriously...
 Do you think I didn’t come here without the same confidence in believing everything should turn out alright...?
-That illusion I had was destroyed pretty quickly within my first few hours here and since then, I've accepted the realization that I am probably going to die here...
+Illusions are quickly destroyed by reality, and that was more than obvious within my first few hours here and since then, I've accepted the realization that I am probably going to die here...
 I wonder how long it will take you?
-Hopefully, you realize quickly how in-over your head you are acting.
+Hopefully, you realize quickly how in-over your head you are acting...
 This isn't a game or pretend, Prince.
 This is the real world.
 Reality.
 If you fuck up, you and your friends are dead."

 “D...Do you think I came here not expecting the worst…?”
 Sairek retorted back through clenched teeth.
 “I said I don’t plan to have anyone die.
 That is what is going to happen...”
-He tried to sound forceful, but it came out weakly.
+He tried to sound forceful, but it came out much weaker than he intended.

 Varhi appraised him for a moment, then he leaned himself forward, lowering his head slightly but still keeping his gaze on Sairek with violet eyes that looked directly into his emerald ones.
 He spoke, his voice low and tense.
-“The terrifying truth about reality 'Sairek', is that a situation can always become more terrible than you can imagine...”
+“The terrifying truth about reality Sairek, is that a situation can always become more terrible than you can imagine...
+It's clear to me, that you haven't faced true hardship yet.
+Spoiled.
+Pampered.
+You've got a long way to go.”

 Sairek felt his skin become covered in goosebumps at that.

 "I know you are not taking it seriously, because if you are expecting the worse, then you would expect you are your friends dying as a very real and probable outcome rather than repeating that nobody will die because you say so."
 Varhi chastised.
 “Every job I accept, I believe I will succeed, yes, but I also am prepared with the fact that I might just die, even on the low risk jobs.
 It’s something you just have to accept in this line of work...
-The fact you plan for nobody to die…?
+The fact you plan for nobody to die; the otherwise 'best outcome'…?
 It only tells me that you are not ready for this at all.
 You're 'still green', as we say in this line of work.
 It's fine to be green, everyone starts somewhere...
 But you are in way over your head, Prince.
-You are going to get yourself and all of your friends killed.”
+You are going to get yourself and all of your friends killed if you aren't dead kids walking already.”

 Sairek clenched his teeth and looked away from Varhi’s gaze.
 He immediately began refuting such an accusation in his mind, but the other boy had also sown seeds of doubt in his head.

 "...Well, at least you seem to be earnestly thinking about it now instead of continuing to argue about it, to your own credit."
-Varhi sighed with a weak shrug.
+Varhi grunted with a weak shrug.
+"Too little too late, in my opinion."

 Varhi took the flask into his hands and examined it, shrugged, and began chugging it all at once.
 He didn’t stop until the whole thing was drained in half a minute, where he coughed weakly once. “...Ew.” was the only exclamation he let out regarding the miserable bitter taste.